How to Claim Tax Relief on Your Garden Office

 Whether it’s a need for work/life balance and separation, a dedicated space to stay organised or meet with clients professionally, or simply somewhere to not be disturbed, garden offices are an attractive solution.
 However, there are multiple different tax considerations that should be made when it comes to putting the costs through your limited company.

-Structures & Buildings Allowance
+Structures & Buildings Allowance for your Garden Office

 The Structure & Building Allowance is a relatively new allowance that was introduced in October 2018.
 It allows businesses to claim 3% on qualifying expenditure for the construction, renovation, conversion and repairs of buildings and structures.
 This can make it seem tempting to jump straight in and pay for materials and installation of a garden office through your limited company.
 However, this allowance strictly prohibits any tax relief on residential property, any other building or structure that functions as a dwelling, or the purchase of land.